hfarhanahmed/APIBasedUi/README.md

 # About the app

+## Introduction

-UI of the app is created based on the API data provided.
+The app is a demo and UI of the app is created based on the API provided data.

+## Architecture and components

 I used clean architecture based on MVVM and kotlin corotunies, flow and LiveData with Retrofit to get the data from the APIs.

+## Multilingual

+This app is also multilingual,right not it is only for English and Arabic based on default mobile language settings.